Tag: Adam Curtis

 HyperNormalisation

-HyperNormalisation by Adam Curtis argues that in these times of perplexing world events and uncertainty, politicians and people have retreated into an over-simplistic version of reality.
-Over the past 40 years, those in posit...
+HyperNormalisation, by Adam Curtis, argues that in an age of perplexing world events and uncertainty, politicians and the public alike have retreated into an over-simplified version of reality.
+Over the past 40 years, those i...

 Bitter Lake